cosmos/ibc-rs/docs/architecture/adr-001-handler-implementation.md

-We could alternatively model all chain-specific datatypes as boxed trait objects (`Box<dyn Trait>`), but this approach runs into a lot of limitations of trait objects, such as the inability to easily require such trait objects to be Clonable, or Serializable, or to define an equality relation on them.
+We could alternatively model all chain-specific datatypes as boxed trait objects (`Box<dyn Trait>`), but this approach runs into a lot of limitations of trait objects, such as the inability to easily require such trait objects to be Cloneable, or Serializable, or to define an equality relation on them.
 Some support for such functionality can be found in third-party libraries, but the overall experience for the developer is too subpar.